Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 What Disability Rating Do I Need to Be to Qualify for Chapter 31?

-While the specific requirements vary from state to state, if you are a veteran, you must have a service connected disability rating of at least 10% with a serious employment handicap (SEH) or 20% or more with an employment handicap to qualify for Chapter 31 benefits.
 In addition, you must be able to show that your disability is preventing you from being able to work or pursue vocational training.
 If you meet these requirements, you can begin working with a Vocational Rehabilitation Counselor to develop an individualized plan for achieving your employment goals.

-What are Chapter 31 VA Benefits | Veteran Readiness and Employment Program (VR&E)?
+What are the VA Benefits of the Veteran Readiness and Employment Program (VR&E)?

 The VA’s VR&E program is designed to help service members who have service-connected disabilities prepare for, find, and keep suitable jobs.